 - Federal Tax Identification Number

-Having an EIN for your Texas LLC enables you to do the following:
+Having an EIN for your Texas Limited Liability Company lets you:

 - Open an LLC business bank account

-- File taxes at the federal, state, and local level
+- File federal, state, and local tax returns

 - Obtain business lines of credit or business loans